MY SWEET PRINCE DOUG ~ IN HEAVENT AT LAST . . .

 To make your once-in-a-lifetime event even more special, consider adding one or more of these items.
 An invitation packet for family, wedding party members, and guests can consist of as many as seven items.
 We'll discuss what works best for you.

-STEP 4 • FINALIZING DETAILS ~ By now, you and your fiance will have finalized the text (and colors, if any) for your project.
+STEP 4 • FINALIZING DETAILS By now, you and your fiance will have finalized the text and colors for designing your project.
 You may consider adding ribbon, scalloped edges to soften your presentation.
-At this point I create samples for you to review.
+At this point I create samples for you to review and approve.

 When everything's finalized, I'll estimate the cost and completion date.
 We'll sign an agreement and I'll receive your deposit of 50% of the total estimated amount.
 The balance of 50% plus any additional incurred expenses by changes or additions to the art is due upon receipt of the finished piece.
-At that time, sales tax (City of Spokane @ 9% and Spokane County ~ 8.95%) for the entire amount is also due.
+At that time, sales tax (if in Washington State) for the entire amount is also due.
 I accept VISA, MASTERCARD, DISCOVER, AMERICAN EXPRESS, and in some cases, personal checks.

 STEP 5 • MOCK-UPS, SIGN OFF, PRODUCTION, AND FINAL DELIVERY ~ As soon as your sample items are complete, you will review and sign off on them so production can begin.
-NOTE: Proofing is your responsibility.
-I am not responsible for ANY typographical or content errors.
-Upon deivery, the remaining balance plus Washington State sales tax is due.
-If you wish to order other items, we can discuss it at this time.
+NOTE • ALL PROOFING IS THE CLEINTS' RESPONSIBILITY ONLY.
+I AM NOT REPSPONSILBLE FOR ERRORS OF ANY KIND • TYPOS, TEXT CONTENT OR ANYTHING ELSE.

-SUGGESTED TIME-FRAME FOR MAILING ~ Often couples mail "Save the Dates" six months to a year prior to their ceremony.
-Your invitations should be mailed two months before your wedding.
+SUGGESTED TIME-FRAME FOR MAILING Often couples mail "Save the Dates" six months to a year prior to their ceremony.
+It is commonly recommended that your invitation packets be mailed three months prior to your wedding day.

-If you've commissioned a wedding portrait for your invitations, you and your sweetheart will be the proud owners of a very special memento of the most important day of your lives ~ plus your friends and family with have copies the image as a remembrance as well.
+If you've commissioned a wedding portrait for your invitations, you and your sweetheart will be the proud owners of a very special memento of the most important day of your lives, plus your friends and family with have copies of the image as a remembrance as well.